 B. Phone only

-A. Idaho stations send signal report and county (three character abbreviation).
+A. Idaho stations send "Idaho" and county three character abbreviation.

 B. W/VE stations (including KH6/KL7) send signal report and state or province, no county required.